-Here are my CRAP reflections on Chapter 15 of Longinus’ “On the Sublime.”
+Here are my reflections on Chapter 15 of Longinus’ “On the Sublime,” using the Criticism, Rhetoric, Aesthetics, and Philosophy (CRAP) framework.
 Criticism Longinus begins this chapter by emphasizing the importance of phantasia, or visualization: “…dignity, grandeur, and urgency are to a very large degree derived from visualization (phantasia).”
-He distinguishes this from the mere production of images.
-Instead, phantasia is a vital mental…
+He distinguishes this from the mere production…

 In Chapter 14 of “On the Sublime” Longinus lays out one of the most radical creative challenges in literary history: “We too… should carefully consider how perhaps Homer might have said this very thing, or how Plato, or Demosthenes, or (in history) Thucydides, might have given it sublimity.”
 Criticism Longinus doesn’t just ask writers to…